Hauh4444/task-management/README.md

 - Design inspiration from modern productivity applications
 - Icon set provided by [Lucide](https://lucide.dev/)
 - Built with modern web technologies and best practices

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**Star this repository if you found it helpful!**